 The Elevate app uses math, memory, and word games to improve various skills such as reading comprehension, listening, writing and speaking.

-Lumosity is an older, but still popular alternative to Elevate that also uses games.
+The Lumosity uses challenging puzzles and brain teasers to keep you sharp.
 According to Lumosity’s Director of Communications, “Lumosity is based on the science of neuroplasticity, the idea that the brain can change and reorganize itself given the right kinds of challenges.”
-With both free and paid versions for Lumosity iOS and Android, seniors can use this app to focus on improving skills, such as memory, attention, speed, flexibility and problem solving.
+With both free and paid versions for Lumosity iOS and Android, seniors can use this app to focus on improving skills, such as memory, attention, speed, flexibility and problem-solving.

 Whether you’re taking a stroll through the mall, at the park or on your favorite trail, this app can map your progress while allowing you to track your personal goals.
 And it gives you the proof when your friends and family don’t believe you!

 If you’re watching what you eat because of a desire to lose weight or even just to better monitor your nutrition, My Fitness Pal can help.
 This app gives you nutrition labels for all your food so you can track calories and nutrients like fat, protein, and carbohydrates.
 With a food database of more than 5 million items and a barcode scanner, you can make the best choices at home, in the supermarket and in restaurants.
 There’s even a recipe importer so you can track your favorite meals.

 3. Pocket Yoga (available on iOS and Android)

 Yoga is a great exercise choice for seniors who want to improve muscle strength, mobility, balance and flexibility.
 This app provides a database of illustrations and videos that show you how to do more than 200 poses designed by certified yoga instructors.
 You can begin your personalized yoga practice from the comfort of your own home.